-If you know what you’re doing, trading stocks after hours is both a legal and useful technique for savvy investors.
+Though most stock market business takes place during the regular operating hours, even average investors can now trade after-hours through use various technology platforms.
 The stock market’s regular operating hours for buying and selling stocks and other securities are 9:30 a.m. to 4 p.m.
-EST. However, you can technically trade many stocks after the hours set by the exchanges.
-Extended hours trading can offer convenience and other potential advantages. but it has special rules, restrictions and risks.
+EST. Extended hours trading can offer convenience and other potential advantages, but it has special rules, restrictions and risks.
+If you want help with any type of investing, consider working with a financial advisor.

 During the regular trading day investors can buy or sell stocks on the New York Stock Exchange and other exchanges.
 They can also trade via digital markets called electronic communication networks or ECNs.